BlurryQ/awesome-website/README.md

 **Hosted:** [Awesome Landing Page](https://blurryq.github.io/landing-page/)

-My attempt at recreating Odin's awesome landing page.
+This project is my attempt at recreating Odin's awesome landing page.
+It’s a fundamental exercise in mastering layouts, with a strong focus on flexbox for responsive, organized content.
+This layout serves as the bread and butter of web design, giving me hands-on experience in structuring a modern hero bar layout with engaging, well-spaced content.

 ## Features